In this article:

 Hot therapy, or thermotherapy, involves applying a warm compress to the affected site to stimulate blood flow, improve blood circulation, and relax the underlying muscles.

 Cold therapy, or cryotherapy, on the other hand, works by reducing blood flow to the affected site and numbing the underlying tissues.
 Both these treatments provide quick but temporary pain relief.

 Benefits of Using a Warm Compress

 Warm compresses can help relieve the pain caused by injured or overused muscles and stiff joints.

-In fact, this kind of heat therapy is one of most oft-recommended adjunct treatments by orthopedic doctors for the alleviation of back stiffness and muscle spasms that result from chronic injuries.
+In fact, this kind of heat therapy is one of the most oft-recommended adjunct treatments by orthopedic doctors for the alleviation of back stiffness and muscle spasms that result from chronic injuries.